FernRemes/FernRemes/README.md

 ### 🌐 Computer Networks [CS 4316] 🌟

-      ~ Network architecure, protocols, IP and MAC addressing, routing, and switches to enable communication between devices
+      ~ Network architecture, protocols, IP and MAC addressing, routing, and switches to enable communication between devices
-      ~ Required and performed many server to client or client to client projects using TCP and UDP.
+      ~ Required and performed many server-to-client or client-to-client projects using TCP and UDP.
       Grade: [A]

 ### 📶 Wireless Networks [CS 4318] 🌟